sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix11.svg'</img>

 You can also use individual notes when defining the grid.
+These blocks will expand into rhythm blocks with corresponding values.

 PROGRAMMING WITH MUSIC
 ----------------------